 Washing Care

 Yes, definitely!
-Do remember to wash HyggeB sheets separately to prevent objects like a zipper, hooks, or other rough fabrics from causing the sheets to pill.
+Do remember to wash HyggeB sheets separately from other laundry to prevent objects like a zipper, hooks, or other rough fabrics from causing the sheets to pill.

-Also, make sure you set the machine to cold water setting at a maximum of 85°F/29°C and a gentle cycle, if possible.
+Also, make sure you set the machine to cold water setting at a maximum of 85°F/29°C and a short gentle spin cycle, at max 30 minute duration if possible.

 Line dry it!
 Drape them flat on the line to preserve the fibers, texture, and colors.
 Believe it or not, the sheets will gradually straighten themselves when you line dry them!